Before submitting a full application, students must first submit a letter of intent.

 3. Partnership Agreement

 The partnership agreement should explain, in detail, how you will work together with your community partner.
 There is no page limit, but you should try to be as concise as possible while providing the necessary details to help reviewers understand that you have a clear plan for the project.
-It should include the components.
+It should include the following components.

 - Outcomes What do the project partners hope to achieve through this collaboration?

 - Implementation How will the project partners work together to achieve the goals of the collaboration?

 - Project Timeline Describe the phases of the project and each partner’s responsibilities during each phase.
 You do not need to use a narrative format.
 You can use bullet points, tables, timelines, etc.

 - Monitoring and Evaluation How will the project partners assess the project outcomes and the project’s impact?